 Learning Management Plan and Instructional Design

 The LMP informs the trainers of all factors related to a particular training process.
-New trainers who study the LMP should be able to deliver the instruction with little or no difficulties.
-The LMP should contain the following sections (U.S. Army Field Artillery School, 1984):
+New instructors who study the LMP should be able to deliver the instruction with little or no difficulties.
+The U.S. Army Field Artillery School (1984) suggests that the LMP contains the following sections:

 The LMP should inform the instructors of all the factors that will have an impact on the manner in which they carry out the instructional function.
-It is the documentation that shows the designers, developers, and trainers' plan for actually delivering the course to the learners.
+The documentation shows the designers, developers, and trainers' plan for actually delivering the course to the learners.

 The steps for the implementation or delivery of the learning platform consists of:

-Note that step one and step five interlock with the other phases.
-That is, there is no real dividing line between the various phases of ISD the building of the training documents in the developing phase fades into the gathering of the LMP documents in the implementation phase; and the documentation of training deviations fades into the evaluation phase.
+Note that step one and step five interlock with the other phases of ISD.
+That is, there is no real dividing line between the various phases of ISD, from the building of the training documents in the developing phase fades, to the gathering of the LMP documents in the implementation phase, and the documentation of training deviations fades into the evaluation phase.

 References